Please confirm topic selection

 • sporadic inheritance with no genetic predisposition

-• multiple enchondromas and soft-tissue angiomas
+• distinguished by soft-tissue angiomas

 • increased risk of visceral malignancies (astrocytoma, GI malignancy)